 - To promote inter-professional practice for environmental science and sustainable development professionals through the application of interdisciplinary and systems thinking.

 - To develop high professional standards, competencies and ethics for environmental professionals through the publication of guidance, accreditation of qualifying courses and through continuous professional development.

 - To promote the environmental sciences and sustainable development in careers education and guidance.

 - To disseminate appropriate and timely information and opinion for the benefit of members and society at large.

 - To provide professional and learned advice on environmental sciences and sustainable development.

 The IES Timeline

-The IES believes the application of the scientific principle deepens our understanding of the natural environment and sustainable development.
+The IES believes that a scientific approach deepens our understanding of the natural environment and sustainable development.
 The professions have a vital role in the transition to a sustainable society and it is absolutely essential that this transition is underpinned by sound science.

-In upholding the standards and importance of the profession, we maintain a position to not only advocate for environmental science, but to act as a catalyst for improvement.
-We seek to identify an inspirational vision for the profession as a whole and the strategic direction to implement this.
+In upholding the standards and importance of the profession, we not only act as an advocate for environmental science, but as a catalyst for improvement.
+We provide an inspirational vision for the profession as a whole, and the strategic direction to implement this.

-Committed to excellence, the IES exists to serve its members and the public, and constantly seeks innovation and distinction in the services it provides.
+Committed to excellence, the IES exists to serve its members and the public, and through innovation aspires to distinction in the services it provides.